-While I’d much rather be mixing margaritas and lounging on a chaise, while my kids run themselves ragged outdoors- with snow coming down, school officially closed and kids waiting restlessly to be entertained what’s a Staten Island mama to do with her brood during a wintry February day?
+While I'd much rather be mixing margaritas and lounging on a chaise, while my kids run themselves ragged outdoors- with school officially closed and kids waiting restlessly to be entertained what's a Staten Island mama to do with her brood during a blustery day?

 My plan: Devise indoor diversions on those winter days when being outside just won’t do.
 Here are a few HOMEMADE crafts we’ll be making with some ends and ends around our house.
 Get crafty with your kids this Valentine's day with homemade crafts!

 Body glitter: Take aloe vera, essential oil and glitter.
 Put all of the ingredients into small bottles and shake well.